haideralipunjabi/atom-icons/READMETEMPLATE.md

 ### Making Icons
 * You only need to submit an SVG file per icon, other formats will be generated using CI.
 * You may use [icon.svg](icon.svg) or any other SVG file from the repository as a base/reference.
-* Make sure the `width` & `height` attributes are removed from the SVG, they cause problems when resizing the SVG into other formats.
+* Make sure the `width` & `height` attributes are removed from the SVG, as they cause problems when resizing the SVG into other formats.
 * Ideal size for the icon is `512x512`

 ### Naming Guidelines
-* If you are submitting the icon as part of a series, make sure to name it like `seriesname_iconname.svg`.
+* If you are submitting icons as part of a series, make sure to name it like `seriesname_iconname.svg`.
 No other `underscore (_)` should be used.
 * If you are submitting the icon without it being a part of any series, make sure to name it without any `underscore (_)`.

 ### Notes